 Cybarete

 Traditional industrial automation often relies on centralized logic, rigid workflows, and brittle integrations.
-The BASE Platform takes a different approach: an agent-based architecture grounded in holonic principles—many small, purpose-built bounded agents that observe, decide, and act locally while coordinating to achieve system-level outcomes.
+The BASE Platform takes a different approach: an agent-based architecture grounded in holonic principles.
+Many small, purpose-built bounded agents observe, decide, and act locally while coordinating to achieve system-level outcomes.

 What this solution delivers

 BASE provides a practical foundation for deploying bounded agents across industrial environments.
-Agents can represent sensors, equipment, workflows, operational roles, or decision policies—each with explicit interfaces, constraints, and audit trails.
-The result is orchestration that is more resilient, more scalable, and more adaptable to change—without becoming a black box.
+Agents can represent sensors, equipment, workflows, operational roles, or decision policies, each with explicit interfaces, constraints, and audit trails.
+When one zone loses connectivity, the rest of the system keeps coordinating through explicit handoffs rather than waiting on a central controller.

 Here “agents” are not a marketing synonym for LLMs.
 They are bounded components with defined responsibilities, constrained action policies, and monitored consequences.